aldumas/kb/projects/game-idea-brainstorming.md

 - Emotional eating
 - Dark vs light message broadcast; the chain of messaging leading back to lies about human value.
 Kingdom of man vs God
 - Abortion and human value (can relate to the messaging idea)
+- Is my relationship with God real or just in my head?
+Trying to experience him in the world and believing there is something that connects us, but struggling with doubt.
+Will he bring me home?

 August Rush - the inside music